lozijy/image/README.md

 # image
-The repository which restore the all kind of images used by other repository..
+The repository which restores all kind of images used by other repository..